 How to Deliver Outstanding Virtual Work Experience and Social Mobility Programmes

 How can you ensure your virtual work experience programme is impactful, positive for your audience and delivers against your desired objectives?
-Sam Moyland, CSR Manager at Cisco, and Camilla Carsland, CSR Programme Manager at TCS, joined us to share their insights on how to deliver a valuable virtual programme.
+Sam Moylan-Heydt, CSR Manager at Cisco, and Camilla Carslund, CSR Programme Manager at TCS, joined us to share their insights on how to deliver a valuable virtual programme.

 Why did Cisco and Tata Consultancy decide to run virtual work experience?

 Sam: ‘Simply put, in response to Covid-19.
 Cisco originally had no plans to run virtual work experience, so this was very much the catalyst for us.
 In terms of Cisco’s offices, no guests will be allowed back in until March 2021 at the earliest, which makes it impossible to run any face to face activity on site.
 We did not want to drop everything, so we started working with MKF to deliver virtually.’

 Camilla: ‘In many ways, this was very similar for us, Covid-19 changed a lot.
 TCS wanted to support a wider network of young people and provide as many students as possible with access to virtual experiences.
 It sped up a lot of plans and we are pleased, as it has worked out quite well’.

 What were the benefits of digital delivery, and are there any considerations to be aware of?

 Sam: ‘For students, the benefits are that you can be based anywhere.
 We’ve had students apply from across the UK.
 The benefit for teachers is through bringing the company to the students, and ensuring teachers and schools still have something to look forward to participating in.
 For the company, we were able to engage volunteers much more easily, via digital mentoring and live sessions, so this was a huge overall plus for Cisco’.